dotmaster/nmd/README.md

 # Node Markdown command line parser  #

-node-markdown-cli is a command line parser for node.
+node-markdown-cli is a super simpel command line parser for node.
+No strings attached.

 ## Usage ##

 Usage is simple:
 npm install node-markdown-cli
-node node-markdown-cli.js filename.md
+./node-markdown-cli.js filename.md (@see --help to get more options)

 ## Dependencies ##

-node-markdown-cli depends on markdown-js and options.
+node-markdown-cli depends on node-markdown and optimist.